MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

                 {
                     // As an end developer, you can design your own dialog UI, or no UI at all.
                     // You can ask the user to provide information like file name, file extension,
                     // and so on.
-Finally, and set them on the event args
+Finally, and set them on the event args.
                     //
                     // This is a customized dialog example, the constructor returns after the
                     // dialog interaction is completed by the end user.